mandarwagh9/vadapav-mov-link-scrape/README.md

 ## Features

-- **Efficient Scraping**: Extracts movie links from specified websites with ease.
+- **Efficient Scraping**: Extracts movie links from vadapav.mov websites with ease.
 - **URL Validation**: Uses `validator.py` to ensure that URLs are properly formatted and accessible.
 - **Flexible Output**: Saves scraped links to your local machine in a user-defined format.
-- **Customizable**: Easily configurable to target different websites or link formats.

 ## Getting Started